 The purpose of this section is to assist you, the unit owner, to better understand our condominium association.
-Many owners have no real feel for this type of ownership or living, which can sometimes result in confusion and unhappiness.
-Hopefully, this section will assist you.
+The official, recorded condominium documents are linked below:

-The board has responsibility for three functional areas – Administration, Finance/Accounting, and Maintenance of the Common Elements.
-Your board has contracted with Amelia Island Management (AIM), a department of the Amelia Island Company, to perform certain management services.
-It is important to note that the AIM representative has only that authority authorized by the board, works at the direction of and reports to the board.
-By state statute, the AIM representative does not work for individual owners.
+The Board has responsibility for three functional areas – Administration, Finance/Accounting, and Maintenance of the Common Elements.
+Your Board has contracted with Amelia Island Management (AIM) to perform certain management services.
+It is important to note that the AIM representative has only that authority authorized by the Board, works at the direction of and reports to the Board.
+By State statute, the AIM representative does not work for individual owners.

 Generally speaking, these refer to all of the real property and improvements, including the first floor lobbies, except the individual units.

 Those common elements which are reserved, assigned or granted separately, for the use of a certain unit or units to the exclusion of other units.
 These include patios, terraces and balcony areas, those elevator lobbies above the first floor level and certain covered parking spaces.

 2. Management of Common Elements and Limited Common Elements